 7. The Resources tab displays the resource analytics for the system such as CPU History, Memory and Swap History, and Network History.
 How To Use Task Manager In Ubuntu

-8. The File Systems tab simply shows information about the different drives, internal or external.
+8. The File Systems tab shows information about the different drives, internal or external.
 Information such as Type, Total Size, Available and Used Disk size.
 How To Use Task Manager In Ubuntu

 Assing a keyboard shortcut to System Monitor